-Parents are required to make an appointment to see the Headteacher to discuss any leave of absence requests.
-In cases where parents do not comply with this regulations, the child may lose their place at school and, as we are often over-subscribed, it may not be possible for the child to be re-admitted.
+Parents are required to call into the school office to discuss any leave of absence requests.
+In cases where parents do not comply with this regulations, the child may lose their place at school and it may not always be possible for the child to be re-admitted, for instance if that particular year group is already full.
 Penalty notices are issued by the Education Welfare service.

 Our Attendance Policy is available to view below, please read it carefully.
 It reflects changes in government regulations, particularly regarding requests for leave of absence in term time which came into effect in September 2013.